-From the shifting Outer Banks of North Carolina to the tempestuous coast of the Pacific Northwest, boating anglers regularly face potentially hazardous inlets.
-Entrances such as those at Florida’s Boynton and St. Lucie inlets, Oregon’s Columbia River bar, California’s Golden Gate, and North Carolina’s Oregon Inlet host some of the world’s most challenging sea conditions.
+From the shifting Outer Banks of North Carolina to the tempestuous coast of the Pacific Northwest, boating anglers regularly face dangerous inlets and passes.
+Entrances such as those at Florida’s Boynton and St. Lucie inlets, Oregon’s Columbia River bar, California’s Golden Gate, and North Carolina’s Oregon Inlet host some of the world’s nastiest conditions.

-A combination of factors can turn inlets nasty in a hurry, says Bill Cordes, director of sales and marketing for Opa Locka, Florida-based Invincible Boats.
-Cordes has run inlets all of his adult life, and witnessed breakers so tall you couldn’t see over the top.
+A combination of factors can result in rough inlets, says Bill Cordes, director of sales and marketing for Opa Locka, Florida-based Invincible Boats.
+Cordes has run dangerous inlets all of his adult life, and witnessed breakers so tall you couldn’t see over the top.

 “A powerful outgoing tide streaming through a narrow channel and a strong onshore wind tend to pile up steep seas,” Cordes explains.
 “Combine these two factors with shoaling, and you have big, breaking waves at the inlet, resulting in very dangerous conditions.”

-Cordes and others offer the following tips for staying safe when running an inlet, with special advice for tackling entrances that are new to you.
+Cordes and others offer the following tips for staying safe when navigating an inlet, with special advice for running passes that are new to you.

 If you don’t know the inlet, ask local captains in advance for advice, says Cordes.
 “Reaching out to a local charter captain or commercial fisherman is a good idea,” he explains.
 “It’s entirely OK to ask if you can follow them out, as they know the best line through the entrance, which can change often from shifting sandbars.”
 You might even hire a guide with a strong knowledge of the inlet to show you the way, Cordes suggests.
 In either case, use your chart plotter to record the track taken through the inlet so you can retrace the path a day or two later.
 Keep in mind, however, that the safest course through an inlet can change.
 Don’t assume that the track you use today will still be safe a month from now.

-Whether heading out or in, take some time to study the inlet before making your run, especially if you are unfamiliar with the bar, says Todd Leggett, product engineering prototype supervisor for Grady-White Boats in Greenville, North Carolina.
+Whether heading out or in a nasty inlet, take time to study it before making your run, especially if you are unfamiliar with the bar, says Todd Leggett, dealer/customer relations manager for Grady-White Boats in Greenville, North Carolina.
 He suggests studying the cycles of waves at the bar; there’s a rhythm to them.
 “You want to cross when the waves are smaller,” he advises.
 You can also check out the inlet the day before, perhaps making a trial run in and out, laying down a track on your chart plotter to record the best line over the bar.